Imprecise Markov Semigroups and their Ergodicity: Introduction

 Imprecise probability \citep{intro_ip,decooman,walley} is a field whose techniques naturally lend themselves to be used for this purpose.
 In fact, imprecise Markov processes are a flourishing area of the imprecise probability literature \citep{CROSSMAN20101085,sum-prod,de_Cooman_Hermans_Quaeghebeur_2009,delgado2011efficient,jaeger,krak,hitting,tjoens,trevizan2007planning,trevizan2008mixed,troffaes2019},\footnote{Much of the existing literature focuses on discrete-time processes.} with numerous applications e.g. in engineering \citep[Chapter 4]{engin}, including aerospace engineering \citep[Chapter 5]{engin2}, and economics \citep{boppi,denk2,DENK}.
-As the name suggests, imprecise Markov processes allow to take into account imprecision in the initial law and the transition probabilities of a Markov process.
+As the name suggests, imprecise Markov processes allow to take into account imprecision in the initial and transition probabilities (and also in the invariant measure, when it exists) of a Markov process.

 In this paper, we introduce a new concept that we call an {\em Imprecise Markov Semigroup}.
-It is a compact collection of (precise) Markov semigroups, each associated with a Markov process.
-Modeling the aforementioned types of imprecision via such a collection, instead of using lower previsions \citep{decooman} or Choquet integrals \citep{choquet}, allows us to develop new geometric and probabilistic techniques based on \citet{bakry} that make the study of the limiting behavior of imprecise Markov processes (captured by the limit behavior of the imprecise Markov semigroup) easier.\footnote{ Since we consider a collection of precise Markov semigroups, one could say ours is a ``precise approach'' to imprecision.} In particular, we discover a relationship between such a behavior and the ``curvature'' of the state space -- that is, the space $E$ that the elements of the process $(X_t)_{t\geq 0}$ take values on.
-This also relates the present work to the study of the geometry of uncertainty \citep{cuzzolin_book}.
+It is a collection $\mathbf{Q}$ of (precise) Markov semigroups, each associated with a Markov process.\footnote{Here, by ``precise'' we refer to the classical notion of a Markov semigroup.} Modeling the imprecision on the transition probabilities and on the invariant measure (whenever it exists) via such a collection, instead of using lower previsions \citep{decooman} or Choquet integrals \citep{choquet}, allows us to combine geometric and probabilistic techniques based on the Markov diffusion operators literature \citep{bakry} that make the study of the limiting behavior of imprecise Markov processes (captured by the limit behavior of the imprecise Markov semigroup) easier.
+In particular, we are able to relate such a behavior to the curvature of the state space -- that is, the space $E$ that the elements of the process $(X_t)_{t\geq 0}$ take values on.
+This also links the present work to the study of the geometry of uncertainty \citep{cuzzolin_book}.